oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    See :ref:`otherinit`.

-4. If the application is connecting using a :ref:`TNS Alias <netservice>` from a ``tnsnames.ora`` file located in a "default" location such as the Instant Client ``network/admin/`` subdirectory, in ``$ORACLE_HOME/network/admin/``, or in ``$ORACLE_BASE/homes/XYZ/network/admin/`` (in a read-only Oracle Database home), then the configuration file directory must now explicitly be set as shown in Step 2.

-5. Remove calls to :func:`oracledb.clientversion()` which is only available in the python-oracledb Thick mode.
+4. Remove calls to :func:`oracledb.clientversion()` which is only available in python-oracledb Thick mode.
 Oracle Client libraries are not available in Thin mode.

+5. To connect using a :ref:`TNS Alias <netservice>` from a ``tnsnames.ora`` file (see :ref:`optnetfiles`) in python-oracledb Thin mode, you should explicitly set the environment variable ``TNS_ADMIN`` to the directory containing the file, or set :attr:`defaults.config_dir`, or set the ``config_dir`` parameter when connecting.

+   A ``tnsnames.ora`` file in a "default" location such as the Instant Client ``network/admin/`` subdirectory may not be automatically loaded in Thin mode on some platforms.
+A ``tnsnames.ora`` file identified by the Windows registry, or in ``$ORACLE_BASE/homes/XYZ/network/admin/`` (in a read-only Oracle Database home) will never be automatically located by python-oracledb Thin mode.

+   Only python-oracledb Thick mode will read :ref:`sqlnet.ora <optnetfiles>` and :ref:`oraaccess.xml <optclientfiles>` files.
+The Thin mode lets equivalent properties be set in the application when connecting.

+6. To use python-oracledb Thin mode in an ORACLE_HOME database installation environment, you must use an explicit connection string since the ``ORACLE_SID``, ``TWO_TASK``, and ``LOCAL`` environment variables are not used.
+They are used in Thick mode.

-6. Ensure that any assumptions about when connections are created in the connection pool are eliminated.
-The python-oracledb Thin mode creates connections in a daemon thread and so the attribute :attr:`ConnectionPool.opened` will change over time and will not be equal to :attr:`ConnectionPool.min` immediately after the pool is created.
+7. Ensure that any assumptions about when connections are created in the connection pool are eliminated.
+Python-oracledb Thin mode creates connections in a daemon thread and so the attribute :attr:`ConnectionPool.opened` will change over time and will not be equal to :attr:`ConnectionPool.min` immediately after the pool is created.
 Note